jrrickard/ws-xenon/README.md

 # ws-xenon
-Sample CRUD Service Using Xenon
+This is a sample CRUD Service Using [Xenon](https://github.com/vmware/xenon).